ajs-voices/once-upon-a-dream/scenes/009-text-message.md

 Unknown Number:  _I'm out at the next stop.
 Don't want you to think I'm following you.
 I'll see you around :)_

 The train pulled to a stop and I turned to watch as he got up.
 He smiled at me his eyes still mostly hidden by the wool hat.
 He bit his bottom lip and waved as he jumped out the door ahead of the people getting on.
 I wondered how far he had to walk from here.
 I stood up and jumped off the train myself and then sent a quick text.

-_There is this little place around the corner that has good pie_

 I looked around but I didn't see his tall frame in the people leaving.
 Damn.
 Missed him.